RobotLocomotion/drake/drake/doc/bazel.rst

   cd /path/to/drake-distro
-  bazel build //...                     # Build the entire project. bazel test //...                      # Build and test the entire project. bazel build --compiler=gcc-4.9 //...  # Build using gcc 4.9 on Trusty. bazel build --compiler=gcc-5 //...    # Build using gcc 5.x on Xenial.
+  bazel build //...                     # Build the entire project. bazel test //...                      # Build and test the entire project. bazel build --compiler=gcc-5 //...    # Build using gcc 5.x on Xenial.

 - The "``//``" means "starting from the root of the project".